kengz/openai_lab/source/includes/_DEVELOPMENT.md

 }
 ```

-2\. for discrete variable, specify a list of the values to search over (since it is finite anyway). specify in `experiment_grid.param` like so:
+2\. for discrete variable, specify a list of the values to search over (since it is finite anyway) in the `experiment_spec.param_range`.
+Example:

 ```json